 In order to avoid potential alterations in water quality, we ensure compliance with the discharge requirements set out in the authorisations issued by local authorities.
-We do so by periodically sampling and analysing the quality parameters of the treated wastewater, according to a careful monitoring plan, through samples taken upstream of the discharge point.
+We do so by periodically sampling and analysing the quality parameters of the treated wastewater, according upstream of the discharge point.
 This may take place in the sewer and/or in surface water bodies, depending on local conditions (e.g. proximity to the sewer).
 Almost all discharges were carried out into surface water.
-Discharges into underground water amount to just 5% and are limited to Australia.
+Discharges into underground water amount to just 5% and are limited • to Australia.